FAQs

 Some agencies state that skills in language(s) beyond English would be beneficial for a successful placement experience.

-Alternatively, part-time students may elect to carry out the equivalent of two full (7.5-hour) agency work days/week in their second and third year of the M.S.S. program.
-Part-time students who elect this option begin practicum in September and continue through June in their second Generalist Year of the M.S.S. program, and begin their Advanced Specialization Year practicum placement at the beginning of August until late April of their third year in the program.
+Alternatively, 32-Month Traditional path students may elect to carry out the equivalent of two full (7.5-hour) agency work days/week in their second and third year of the M.S.S. program.
+Students who elect this option begin practicum in September and continue through June in their second Generalist Year of the M.S.S. program, and begin their Advanced Specialization Year practicum placement at the beginning of August until late April of their third year in the program.

 Yes.
-The Office of Practicum Education final grade (Satisfactory, Unsatisfactory, or Incomplete) is given at the end of each semester by the Practicum Liaison and is based on the following criteria:
+The Practicum Education counts as a class and a final grade (Satisfactory, Unsatisfactory, or Incomplete) is given at the end of each semester by the Practicum Liaison and is based on the following criteria:

 The Office of Practicum Education takes into consideration whether students have their own car or will require the use of public transportation to their agency.
 Students who do not have a car are expected to utilize public transportation.
 Generally, practicum placements are found within one to one and a half hours of a student’s geographic location.

-The Office of Practicum Education offers opportunities for placements in several states.
+The Field Education Office offers opportunities for placements in several states.
 Students are encouraged to discuss plans to be out of state early in the placement process so that a strong placement opportunity, if available, can be secured.

 300 Airdale Rd.